How to Start a Business in Florida in 8 Steps

 Start your search by reading our complete guide to the best banks for small business in Florida.

 Starting a Business in Florida: Pick a Location

 Let’s be honest: This was probably one of the first things you did.
 Maybe you’re interested in running a business out of your home office, or maybe you’ve envisioned opening something on the main street in your hometown for years.
 But when taking into account things like county or city taxes, or where to cultivate the best customer base, you may need to look elsewhere.

-There’s a reason some consider Florida one of the best states in the country to start a business: It’s pretty simple.
+There’s a reason it’s worth considering starting your business in Florida: It’s pretty simple.
 Filing fees are relatively low, most of the registration process can be done online, and lots of local resources are available to help you get started.